 The Computer Science Department does not have a separate procedure for 'transferring' into the graduate programs in Computer Science from another program either in Stony Brook University or elsewhere.
 If a student wishes to be in the Computer Science MS or PhD program, he/she must apply for admission.
 It is immaterial whether the student is already a graduate student in Stony Brook in another department or in another university elsewhere.
+Also, the Computer Science Department does not have any procedure for students in another graduate program in Stony Brook who wishes to consider Computer Science as a secondary program.
+Such students must still apply for admission in the department.

-However, if admitted, the student may be able to transfer graduate credits in computer science from another university subject to the following rules:
+If admitted, the student may be able to transfer graduate credits in computer science from another university subject to the following rules: